databricks/terraform-provider-databricks/docs/resources/mws_workspaces.md

   * `connectivity_type`: Specifies the network connectivity types for the GKE nodes and the GKE master network.
 Possible values are: `PRIVATE_NODE_PUBLIC_MASTER`, `PUBLIC_NODE_PUBLIC_MASTER`.
   * `master_ip_range`: The IP range from which to allocate GKE cluster master resources.
 This field will be ignored if GKE private cluster is not enabled.
 It must be exactly as big as `/28`.
 * `private_access_settings_id` - (Optional) Canonical unique identifier of [databricks_mws_private_access_settings](mws_private_access_settings.md) in Databricks Account.
+* `custom_tags` - (Optional / AWS only) - The custom tags key-value pairing that is attached to this workspace.
+These tags will be applied to clusters automatically in addition to any `default_tags` or `custom_tags` on a cluster level.
+Please note it can take up to an hour for custom_tags to be set due to scheduling on Control Plane.
+After custom tags are applied, they can be modified however they can never be completely removed.

 ### token block